Telefónica Germany

 Telefónica Germany GmbH & Co.
 OHG ([teləˌfɔnɪkaː ˈdʒœːɐ̯məniː]; also called Telefónica Deutschland [-ˈdɔʏtʃlant]) is a provider of broadband, landline and mobile telecommunications in Germany.
 The company trades as O2 (typeset as O2).

 The company was renamed from Telefónica O2 Germany to Telefónica Germany on 1 April 2011 following the completion of a merger with HanseNet.
 Telefónica Germany purchased E-Plus on 1 October 2014, unifying the business under O2 brand on 3 February 2016.
-Telefónica Germany's main competitors are Telekom Deutschland (Deutsche Telekom's German private customer unit) and Vodafone.
+Telefónica Germany's main competitors are 1&1 Mobilfunk, Telekom Deutschland (Deutsche Telekom's German private customer unit) and Vodafone.

 History

 Telefónica Germany was founded in 1995 as Viag Interkom, as a joint venture between British Telecommunications (45%), VIAG (45%) and Telenor (10%).
 Viag Interkom was awarded Germany's second GSM-1800 (also known as E-Netz (de; lit.
 E-Network in Germany) license in February 1997 and began operations on 1 February 1998 in eight cities.

 In 2001, BT acquired VIAGs remaining shares for €11.4 billion, and the company was renamed BT Germany, it became a part of BT Wireless, a group of subsidiary companies owned by BT.
 BT Wireless demerged from BT in 2001 to form mmO2 plc and Viag Interkom was relaunched as O2 Germany.

+Since 2004, the so called Uptown Munich is O2's German headquarters.
+The 38-story highrise is the tallest building in Munich, designed by architect Christoph Ingenhoven.

 In 2005, mmO2 plc. of which O2 Germany is a part, was acquired by Spanish telecoms giant, Telefónica.
-O2 Germany rebranded as Telefónica O2 Germany GmbH.
+Telefónica additionally took over O2's subsidiaries in Great Britain and Ireland for a total of £17.7 billion as part of its expansion strategy into Europe.
+As a new subsidiary of Telefónica, Telefónica O2 Germany rebranded as Telefónica O2 Germany GmbH in 2008.

-In 2011, Telefónica O2 Germany merged with HanseNet and renamed the merged company to Telefónica Germany.
+In 2010, Telefónica O2 Germany merged with HanseNet.
+The merged company was renamed to Telefónica Germany.

+In a bid to boost revenues of up to €1.68 billion earmarked to flow into debt reduction, Telefónica announced its subsidiary, Telefónica O2 Germany, would be making an IPO (initial public offering).
+The IPO would involve the sale of a minority stake (23%) of the subsidiary on the 30 October, 2012, prior to which point they had proceeded through a change in legal form.